jdasfd/pars/README.md

 # bcftools +fill-tags [General Options] -- [Plugin Options]
 # bcftools +fill-tags -- -l could print a detailed list of available tags

+# only lines started with ## were excluded
+# so headline #CHROM... was kept in 1011Matrix.wild.tsv but was absent in 1011Matrix.tsv
 cat 1011Matrix.wild.gvcf |
     perl -nla -F"\t" -e '
         /^\#\#/ and next;